ABOUT HOME SITEMAP CONTACT

 • other financial sources.

-18. Cessation of membership 18.1.
-The Executive Board may terminate the membership of any Organization, if two-thirds of the members present and voting decide that the Organization has ceased to comply with the objectives or Statutes of The Association.
+18.1.The Executive Board may terminate the membership of any Organization, if two-thirds of the members present and voting decide that the Organization has ceased to comply with the objectives or Statute of the Association.

-18.2.
-Such Organizations will have a right of appeal to the next General Assembly.
+18.2.Excluded Organizations will have a right of appeal to the next General Assembly.

-18.3.
-Notification of terminations and appeals must be forwarded to all members.
+18.3.Notification of terminations and appeals must be forwarded to all members.

-19. Modification of the Statute 19.1.
-A Statute can only be amended, added or deleted by a General or an Extraordinary General Assembly.
+19.1.A Statute can only be amended, added or deleted by a General Assembly or an Extraordinary General Assembly.

-19.2.
-The proposed amendment must be submitted in writing for inclusion on the agenda of the General Assembly.
+The proposed amendment must be submitted in writing for inclusion on the agenda of the General Assembly or an Extraordinary General Assembly.

-19.3.
-The President must receive such proposals not less than fifteen (15) weeks befor the General Assembly.
+19.3.The President must receive such proposals not less than three months before the General Assembly or an Extraordinary General Assembly.

-19.4.
-The President must forward all proposed amendments to the members not less than eight (8) weeks before the General Assembly.
+19.4.The President must forward all proposed amendments to the members not less than two months before the General Assembly or an Extraordinary General Assembly.

-19.5.
-A proposal to amend, add or delete a Statute can only be carried by at least 51% of the votes cast.
+19.5.A proposal to amend, add or delete a Statute can only be carried by at least 51% of the votes cast.

-20. Dissolution 20.1.
-The dissolution of the Association can only be pronounced by a General Assembly, or by an Extraordinary General Assembly called for this purpose.
+20.1.The dissolution of the Association can only be pro¬nounced by a General Assem¬bly, or by an Extraordinary General Assembly called for this purpose.

-20.2.
-A two-thirds majority of the members present and voting is required for dissolution.
+20.2.A two-thirds majority of the members present and voting is required for dissolution.

-20.3.
-The Assembly decide on the appropriation of the Association's properties, which can only be assigned to international Organizations recognized as having the same aims as The Association.
+20.3.The Assembly decides on the appropriation of the Association's properties, which can only be assigned to International Organizations recognized as having the same aims as the Association.

-21. Other Matters 21.1.
-The Executive Board decide on matters, which are considered relevant to The Association but not mentioned in this Statute.
+21.1.The Executive Board decides on matters, which are considered relevant to the Association but not mentioned in this Statute.

 This statute was passed at assembly of International association of sport and leisure infrastructure management, which was held on December 4th 2008, at Bled, Slovenia.